pagekey/boom-ce-next/docs/architecture/user/index.md

 **Requests**

-None - it uses the [User Context](#user-context) to get information about the logged-in user and determine whether to redirect.
+None - it uses the [Auth Context](#auth-context) to get information about the logged-in user and determine whether to redirect.

 #### Login Page